-This page describes how shops can setup unique subscriptions for individual customers, including which items are in the subscription, which schedule the subscription applies to and pausing and editing the subscription.
+This page describes how shops can setup unique subscriptions for individual customers, including which items are included in their subscription, which schedule the subscription applies to (ie the rate at which they receive their order) and how to pause/edit their subscription.

 Checklist of things to do before you create subscriptions for you customers: